microsoft/makecode-csp/content/unit-4/day-4/computing-bias.md

 ### 3. Lack of Diversity (20 minutes)

 * Explain one cause of bias is a lack of diversity in the computer science field.
-* Ask students to read [Bias in Technology](/unit-4/day-4/bias-in-technology).
+* Ask students to read <a href="/unit-4/day-4/bias-in-technology">Bias in Technology Article</a>.
 * Encourage students to brainstorm ideas of how to increase diversity while they wait for classmates to finish reading.
 * Once everyone is finished, ask students to share ideas on how tech companies can increase diversity.

 ### 4. Robot Racism (Optional)

-* If students finish their discussion about how to increase diversity early, ask students to read the [Robot racism?
-Yes, says a study showing humans' biases extend to robots - CNN](/unit-4/day-4/robot-racism) article.
+* If students finish their discussion about how to increase diversity early, ask students to read the <a href="/unit-4/day-4/robot-racism">Robot racism?
+Yes, says a study showing humans' biases extend to robots - CNN</a> article.
 * When they are finished, ask them to answer the following questions:
     * Do you think a lack of diversity influences robot color?
     * How do we change perceptions that influence our biases?